accumulator/charge-lnd/README.md

   --grpc GRPC           (default localhost:10009) lnd gRPC endpoint --electrum-server ELECTRUM_SERVER
-                        (no default) electrum server host:port -c CONFIG, --config CONFIG
+                        (no default) electrum server host:port --dry-run             Do not perform actions (for testing), print what we would do to stdout -c CONFIG, --config CONFIG
                         (default: charge.config) path to config file
 ```